Cray-HPE/docs-csm/operations/boot_orchestration/Node_Boot_Root_Cause_Analysis.md

 [snip]
 ```

+This command coupled with the Linux `watch` command are an often used way to get continued updates on the most recent
+actions applied to the node.

 If a node has been booted with BOS as part of a boot or reboot operation, and the node was powered on, but has not
 begun configuring, the node may be stuck in early initialization (Failure to `iPXE` chain, network setup issues, failure to
 obtain a root filesystem, or other dracut module specific issues).
 In this case, it is best to connect to the node's